<<Prev Rule

 RULE §20.509Vendor Performance Reporting

-(b) No later than 30 days after the completion or termination of a purchase order or contract, a state agency shall submit a report and grade on a vendor's performance to the vendor performance tracking system as stated in §20.115 of this title (relating to Vendor Performance Tracking System) for any purchase of goods or services:
+(a) A state agency shall submit a report and grade of a vendor's performance to the vendor performance tracking system as stated in §20.115 of this title (relating to Vendor Performance Tracking System) for:

 (1) evaluate the vendor's performance based on: